aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 e.g. @.sources..values..value

-Note that if the source or channel name contain non-alphanumeric characters, then these elements must be quoted.
+Note that if the source or channel name contains non-alphanumeric characters, then these elements must be quoted.
 The quoted characters must be escaped with a \ character in the JSON configuration.

 ### VariableNodeConfiguration Schema